Disneyland doesn’t have to be too expensive for your family! Check out this list of Disneyland splurges that are worth it, plus two that AREN’T.

 I realize of course that there are other great hotels that are within walking distance.
 There are so many more reasons why staying on property makes my list of top three Disneyland splurges.
 My favorite is the early entry.
 Staying at one of the Disney hotels is the only way you can get into Disney California Adventure Park early.
 And on the days when they’re not offering early entry into California Adventure, you can get into Disneyland an hour early.
 It’s the best.

 When you stay on property, you never have to leave the magic.
 I love their themed pools, and their rooms are really comfortable.
 There are extra amenities and activities that you can get only by staying at one of the Disney hotels too, but the big deal to me is the location, early entry and themes.
 Totally worth the splurge in my opinion.

 I get that out of all of the Disneyland splurges, this is the biggest of the splurges.
 However, there are ways to save on these hotels.
 Of course, you know I’m going to say book through Get Away Today.
 We offer the lowest prices, and occasionally they’ll even go on sale.
 For example, right now for early spring, you can save up to 25% off regular prices.
 Another tip is to stay at Disney’s Paradise Pier.
 It’s the most affordable of the three, and it is my second favorite location.
 The rooms themselves are some of the largest of the three hotels and they have beach ball pillows that your kids will want to take home.
-And finally, you can use Get Away Today’s layaway plan where you can plan well in advance and hold your vacation for just $125 down.
-You can make as many payments as you’d like and final payment is due just two weeks before travel.
+And finally, you can use Get Away Today’s layaway plan where you can plan well in advance and hold your vacation for just $175 down.
+You can make as many payments as you’d like and final payment is due just five days before travel.

 Disneyland splurges that are NOT worth it: